World Baseball Softball Confederation: Creation of Baseball5

 In 2017, the WBSC introduced a third discipline to be played at an international level, Baseball5 (B5), which is a five-on-five, five-inning game designed to be played with only a rubber ball on a small field.
 It is targeted at underserved communities, as well as offering a low-cost and fast-paced entry point to baseball and softball in new places around the world.
 The WBSC introduced it to aid its ultimate goal of having a billion-strong baseball-softball community by 2030.
 A major difference between B5 and baseball/softball is that the game is played without a pitcher, with the batter starting each play with the ball.
 It was inspired by various Latin American street games, such as "cuatro esquinas" (four corners) in Cuba, and has been played in some international tournaments in the Americas and Europe, as well as having been implemented in some schools in various countries.
 It is due to feature in the 2026 Youth Olympic Games, and has two World Cups for youth and senior players alternating each year starting in 2022, with both of these international events being played in a mixed-gender format.
 The WBSC is also planning to, as part of its general push into E-Sports, introduce a video game version of Baseball5 in the near future.

+Coed slow pitch softball

+The first official WBSC Coed Slow Pitch World Cup was greenlit on 9 June 2022, during a meeting by the WBSC Executive Board in Pully, Switzerland.
+It was to be held in Guadalajara, Mexico in December 2023, but it was cancelled in October 2023 due to logistical challenges.